TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/README.md

     Connect to: `(localdb)\MsSqlLocalDb`.
     - Create a new database named **NorthwindSlim**.
     - Download the data file from <http://bit.ly/northwindslim>.
-    - Unzip **NorthwindSlim.sql** run the script to create tables and populate them with data.
+    - Unzip **NorthwindSlim.sql** and run the script to create tables and populate them with data.

 ## Usage

 1. Create a new **.NET Core** class library.

+    > **Note**: Using the EF Core toolchain with a _.NET Standard_ class library is currently not supported.
+Instead, you can add a .NET Standard class library to the same solution as the .NET Core library, then add existing items and select **Add As Link** to include entity classes.

-2. Add the following NuGet packages:
+2. Add EF Core SQL Server and Tools NuGet packages.
-    - Open the Package Manager Console, Select the default project and enter:
+   Open the Package Manager Console, select the default project and enter:
-        + `Install-Package Microsoft.EntityFrameworkCore.SqlServer`
+    - `Install-Package Microsoft.EntityFrameworkCore.SqlServer`
-        + `Install-Package Microsoft.EntityFrameworkCore.Tools`
+    - `Install-Package Microsoft.EntityFrameworkCore.Tools`

 3. Edit the **.csproj** file to add the following section: